acidau/acidau.github.io/jp/info/index.md

 ### Commonwealth documents

-Temporary changes enabling electronic witnessing are [effective 4 Februrary to 31 December 2022]((https://www.ag.gov.au/legal-system/statutory-declarations/how-complete-statutory-declaration), **This does not include certified copies, which must still be done with documents before the JP.** Electronic signatures may be used in line with Commonwealth advice.
+Temporary changes enabling electronic witnessing are [effective 4 Februrary to 31 December 2022](https://www.ag.gov.au/legal-system/statutory-declarations/how-complete-statutory-declaration), **This does not include certified copies, which must still be done with documents before the JP.** Electronic signatures may be used in line with Commonwealth advice.

-The [suggested wording](https://www.ag.gov.au/legal-system/statutory-declarations/how-complete-statutory-declaration) for Commonwealth documents is: _"This statutory declaration was made in accordance with the _[Coronavirus Economic Response Package (Modifications—Statutory Declarations and Notices of Intention to Marry) Determination 2021.](https://www.legislation.gov.au/Details/F2021L01858)_"._
+The [suggested wording](https://www.ag.gov.au/legal-system/statutory-declarations/how-complete-statutory-declaration) for Commonwealth documents is: "_This statutory declaration was made in accordance with the_ [Coronavirus Economic Response Package (Modifications—Statutory Declarations and Notices of Intention to Marry) Determination 2021.](https://www.legislation.gov.au/Details/F2021L01858)".

 ## jp-prep
 _Tool last updated: 20 March 2020_<br />